Good Practice for Tackling Nitrate Pollution from Farms and Farmsteads

 Nitrate pollution from agriculture is a crucial area for IMPEL to work on due to poor levels of compliance with the Water Framework Directive and the Nitrates Directive.

-During 2013 a successful project was held to establish networks between agricultural and environmental inspectors in the field of diffuse pollution and the Nitrates Directive.
+During 2013 a success project was held to establish networks between agricultural and environmental inspectors in the field of diffuse pollution and the Nitrates Directive.
 Two field visits were held looking at the two primary topic areas.
 Members of the project identified that they wish to continue work in this area through the development of more exchange visits and through the development of a guidance document to share good practice identified in this area to aid implementation.

 Four key themes were identified:

 - Targeting – planning, evidence & prioritisation (including specific risk criteria);

 - On the ground – solutions for farmers to help them implement the Directive including where possible cost benefit analysis – tools to make inspections more efficient and effective;